Structured Uncertainty guided Clarification for LLM Agents: ClarifyBench

-\textbf{Human Validation.} To ensure quality and naturalness, a human annotator evaluates all LLM-generated queries using three criteria: (A) naturalness of language, (B) faithfulness to expected tool calls including all required details while excluding obfuscated parameters, and (C) for infeasible queries, presence of error-inducing requirements.
-The annotator selects one optimal query per sample from the five generated alternatives.
+\textbf{Human Validation.} To ensure quality and naturalness, a human annotator evaluates all LLM-generated queries using three criteria: (A) naturalness of language, (B) faithfulness to the expected tool calls with all required details and no obfuscated parameters, and (C) for infeasible queries, the presence of explicit error-inducing requirements.
+Two annotators assign a 5-point Likert score to every candidate query, and the final selected query for a sample is the one that receives the highest score.
+Inter-annotator agreement for the highest-scoring selections is given by Cohen’s $\kappa = 0.76$.